 The Children's Society wants to create a world where all children and young people are respected, valued and heard.
 We believe that childhood should be happy and that young people deserve to reach their full potential.

-That's why we work hard to transform the lives of over 44,000 children and young people in England each year.
+That's why we work hard to transform the lives of thousands of children and young people in England each year.

 Our priority is children who have nowhere else to turn.
 We protect young runaways from the dangers of life on the street.
 We give disabled children a voice and more control over their lives.
 Our work helps young refugees start afresh in new communities, and gives young carers time and energy to enjoy their childhood.